 In 2020, Newmark pledged to spend nearly $200 million on media campaigns opposing President Donald Trump.
 In an interview with Forbes, Newmark claimed that “The people who are in control of this country” would “continue to dismantle our democracy” while under the control of “our foreign adversaries” if his initiatives failed.
 He also compared the Trump administration’s efforts to combat organized violence by far-left extremists during the summer of 2020 to what he called “really bad episodes in world history,” such as Nazi repressions that “happened in 1930s Germany.”

 As of 2018, the Craig Newmark Foundation held assets totaling nearly $138 million.
-That year, the Foundation distributed more than $86 million in grants.
-Newmark’s has been estimated at approximately $1.3 billion.
+That year, the Foundation received more than $86 million in contributions and made $32 Million in grants Newmark’s has been estimated at approximately $1.3 billion.